reshmalijo777/Note-Taker/README.md

 ## DESCRIPTION

-This is a simple Note-taker app which consist of a note title and text.
-We use Express.js as back-end and is hosted on Heroku.
+This is a simple Note Taker that can be used to write and save notes.
+This application will use an Express.js back end and will save and retrieve note data from a JSON file.
+We use Heruko to host this application.

 - URL to Heroku: [Heroku](https://huroku-note-taker.herokuapp.com/)